Gauging the Gauge and Anomaly Resolution: Applications

-where $\phi$ is a Lagrange multiplier.
-The Palatini formulation of 3d gravity involves $e_\mu^I, \, A_\mu^I$, ie. 18 variables.
+The Palatini formulation of 3D gravity involves $e_\mu^I, \, A_\mu^I$, i.e., 18 variables.
 In the 2-BF action, we have additional 12 variables from $B_\mu^I$ and $C^I$.
-To recover the Palatini formulation, we go on-shell of 2-flatness $d_A\Sigma=0$ and impose the constraint \beq B=\tilde e, \eeq which allows to reduce on-shell to the usual number of variables and 3d gravitational action
+To recover the Palatini formulation, we go on-shell of 2-flatness $d_A\Sigma=0$ and impose the constraint \beq B=\tilde e, \eeq which allows to reduce on-shell to the usual number of variables and 3D gravitational~action

-The dual EOMs \eqref{eq:dual} state that
+{The} dual EOMs \eqref{eq:dual} state that

 namely the coframe $B$ is covariantly exact (which can always be achieved locally \cite{Li_1999}) and the torsion $T = d_A B$ is given by $[C, \Sigma]=\frac\lambda2[C,[\tilde e \wedge \tilde e]]$.
 Of course, torsion-freeness $T=0$ requires that this quantity must vanish.
-In order to see this, we use the Jacobi identity such that
+In order to see this, we use the Jacobi identity such~that

-Now as $C$ is a 0-form, we have $[C,C]=0$, hence on-shell of the duel EOM $d_AC=B$ we have
+{Now} as $C$ is a 0-form, we have $[C,C]=0$, hence on-shell of the duel EOM $d_AC=B$ we~have

 and we indeed have torsion-freeness $d_A B= 0$.